sagemathinc/cowasm/README.md

 #### A Python-to-Javascript compiler

 Another experimental project you will find here is `jpython`, which is a _very lightweight_ Python-to-Javascript compiler.
 It makes it possible to write Python code, but benefit from a Javascript JIT and all the functionality we build for WASM above.
 JPython runs natively in Javascript, so there is no dependence on Python itself (unlike Transcrypt).
 JPython is a a fork of RapydScript, but with a goal of much better conformance with the Python language, and support for operator overloading.

+### Does this compete with SageMath?

+Unlike [Julia](https://julialang.org/) or [Oscar](https://oscar.computeralgebra.de/), this project does not compete with SageMath.
+Indeed, one of the main goals is to provide an easier to use distribution of SageMath someday, and another goal is to make the components of Sage and ultimately much of the core Sage library efficiently usable in more situations (e.g., node.js, web browsers, [every language wasmer supports](https://github.com/wasmerio/wasmer#-language-integrations), etc.).
+This project is about enriching the mathematical software ecosystem and expanding it far beyond Python.

 ## Build SageMathJS from source